RegressionAndOtherStoriesJulia/RegressionAndOtherStories.jl/src/Maintenance/README.md

 If a project has many Pluto notebooks, a package update that affects most notebooks can become rather time consuming.
 This is primarily an issue for a maintainer of the project who has to open each notebook and trigger a package update request.

-For both "RegressionAndOtherStories.jl" based projects ("ROSStanPluto.jl" and "ROSTuringPluto.jl"), below steps will trigger creation of new Project and Manifest sections the next time a notebook is opened in Pluto.
+For both "RegressionAndOtherStories.jl" based projects ("ROSStanPluto.jl" and "ROSTuringPluto.jl"), below steps will trigger the creation of new Project and Manifest sections the next time a notebook is opened in Pluto.

-Although these functions are part of RegressionAndOtherStories.jl, they are only useful for projects similar to "ROSStanPluto.jl" and "ROSTuringPluto.jl" (with a fixed layout for the `notebooks` subdirectory, see below an example of a `ros_df` DataFrame).
+Although these functions are part of RegressionAndOtherStories.jl, they are only useful for projects similar to "ROSStanPluto.jl" and "ROSTuringPluto.jl" (with a fixed layout for the `notebooks` subdirectory, see below an example of a `ros_notebooks` DataFrame).

+The 2 most important (and exported) functions are `update_notebooks!()` and `reset_notebooks!()`.

+**Note: Currently these functions have only been tested using a DataFrame `ros_notebooks` defined in RegressionAndOtherStories.jl.
+Using these functions outside this context is currently untested.**

-In Julia's REPL, to use either `reset_notebooks!()` or `update_notebooks!()`, start with moving to the intended project directory, e.g.:
+In Julia's REPL, start with moving to the intended project directory, e.g.:
 ```julia
 cd(expanduser(joinpath("~", ".julia", "dev", "ROSStanPluto")))
 ```

+The notebooks directory is expected to be a subdirectory of the project directory.

 Load `RegressionAndOtherStories.jl` into Julia's REPL:
 ```julia